dolphyvn/embl-ebi/Operation/README.md

   - **rsyslog**: Install rsyslogs on server to collect system logs and send it to fluentd
 - __inventory__ file: Storing your inventory.
 You should change and define your server group and ip accordingly
 - __main.yaml__: is the main yaml file where you can decide which roles you want to run.
 Make sure you double check what role you want to install.
+- Action plugins folder: This action plugin will create a templating dashboard for all running server with basic metrics like cpu/memory/load/disk space

 ## Role Variables